DongwookYoon/RichReviewXBlock/richreview_core/node_server/db_schema.md

 # Auth strategies

-There are various auth strategies to log into RichReview:
+There are various authentication strategies to log into RichReview:

 - UBC_CWL - user logs in through UBC CWL authentication page
+    + Registration is automatic: the first time a user logs in using CWL, a new account is created, which the user will use for subsequent logins.
 - Internal - user logs in through RichReview directly by entering their username and password.
 RichReview authenticates the user be validating user's password with stored password (hashed w/ salt).
 - Pilot - User logs in through RichReview directly by entering their username and password.
 Pilot users should be phased out and future developers should use the 'Internal' authentication.
     + The passwords of pilot users are not hashed
     + Users cannot create their own account.
 This can only be done through a course administrator.
 - Google - user logs in through the Google authentication page.
+    + Registration is automatic

+No two authentication strategies share the same user accounts in RichReview.

 # UBC Study